 Research and teaching in the ESE program focus on the following areas:

 Dynamics of climate.
-Climate dynamics research in ESE addresses fundamental questions about how Earth’s climatic features are maintained, how they have varied in the past, and how they may change in the future.
+Climate research in ESE addresses fundamental questions about the dynamical processes that determine Earth’s climate, how these have varied in the past, and how they may change in the future.
 Research includes the large-scale dynamics of the atmosphere and oceans, addressing questions such as how atmosphere and ocean dynamics transport energy, water, and carbon in the climate system to produce the global distribution of temperature, precipitation, and ocean tracers; interactions between the ocean, atmosphere, and cryosphere in polar regions to better constrain estimates of future sea level rise; as well as the climate dynamics of other planets.
-Methods employed include theoretical and modeling studies, analyses of observational data, and field campaigns to collect oceanographic data.
-Close collaborations exist with the Center for Climate Sciences of the Jet Propulsion Laboratory.
+Methods employed include theoretical and modeling studies, analyses of large remote sensing data sets, and field campaigns to collect atmospheric and oceanographic observations.
+Close collaborations exist with the Center for Climate Sciences at NASA's Jet Propulsion Laboratory.

 Biogeochemistry and climates of the past.
 Biogeochemical research in ESE finds application at scales ranging from microbial ecosystems to the global carbon cycle.
 Current research includes the marine carbon cycle and its geochemical record in organic matter and carbonate minerals; microbial recycling of nutrients and carbon; and development and use of geochemical proxies for understanding the ancient environment, including its climate.

 Terrestrial carbon cycling and landscape evolution.
 Terrestrial carbon cycling and landscape research in ESE uses field and laboratory measurements to build and test quantitative models for the processes that drive changes in terrestrial ecology and landscapes.
 Current topics in landscape dynamics include the effect of wildfires on landscape sediment yield, erosion of bedrock canyons by rivers and floods, sediment transport in steep mountain streams, climate change as recorded in ancient river-bed surfaces, and connecting river sediment sources to their oceanic deposits.
 Applications include river restoration for fish habitats, mitigating debris flow and flood hazards, extracting paleo-climate information from landscape topography, and reconstructing water and petroleum reservoirs from sedimentary deposits.
 In terrestrial carbon cycling research, we are leading the biophysical model development within Caltech’s CLiMA modeling initiative.
 A combination of remote sensing, field measurements and theory development is being used to develop and improve next-generation carbon cycle models for the local to global scale.